 A gable vent on a house on 5th Avenue.

 On the parapet of the Davis house (1914) on College Avenue.

 On the Moore house (1904) on Pennsylvania Avenue.

 That’s enough good luck for one day.
-Tomorrow we’ll look at a building that is a veritable clover patch.
+In Part 2 we look at a building that is a veritable clover patch.